 • Shopping carts and purchase histories.
 Knowing which products each customer is most interested in purchasing — and knowing how other customers are purchasing as well — is the fuel that powers many recommendation engines.

 • Ratings and reviews.
 Reviews and ratings are all about giving customers a voice.
-The content is critical information for your organization, but analyzing the interactions themselves can also tell you how their experiences — positive or negative — fit into their journey as a whole.
+The content is critical information for your organization, but analyzing the interactions themselves can also tell you how their experiences — positive or negative — fit into their customer journey as a whole.

 • Click-through rates.
 What digital marketing resonates most with your customers?
 And if you make this change here, and this tweak over there, will you see any changes in your results?